Although it is called steel wool, it is not made from wool or steel.

 If you want that aged appearance for wood, then mix vinegar and steel wool which will create a unique stain.

-You can apply the stain to new wood which will give it a silver-like patina that makes it appear much older.
+To use steel wool on wood, you can apply the stain to new bare wood which will give it a silver-like patina that makes it appear much older.

 This stain is non-toxic and does not harm the wood.
 Instead, you get the aged appearance that you want quickly.